duukkis/terminal/blog/BLOG_part2.md

 > Let's Fix this.

 * First we remove the firstFrame.
 Create a function that is called in the initial loop where we set some variables from the first frame and after that they are reusable for frame 1, 2, 3, 4, ... n.
-So no need to calculate these in every loop.
+So no need to extract these values in every loop.

 ![](images/5fixeda.png)

-Then the rest of the beginning, we just rename variables and extract functions.
+Then the rest of the beginning of function, we just rename variables and extract functions.
+Not the prettiest, but will do.
 ![](images/5fixed.png)

 Then continue with the function.
 There is more.

 ![](images/6.png)

-* If the initialization of color is not set (> -1) - just set the color at the beginning and no need for that
+* If the initialization of color is not set ```($this->COL > -1)``` we have a check - we just set the color at the constructor and we have no need for that
-* Then a comparison and a switch case, where we compare the the first character of ```$Locals_tmp```.
+* Then a some sort of comparison and a switch case, where we compare the the first character of ```$Locals_tmp```.
 The "," is the beginning of image descriptor block, don't know why the other one is there - just remove that and we get this

 ![](images/6fixed.png)